wwcodemanila/WWCodeManila-HTML.CSS/getting_started/starter_pack.md

 ### Understanding Cascading Style Sheet (CSS)

 In the previous activity, we asked you to add this line below inside the <head> tag:
-`<link rel="stylesheet" type="text/css" href="style.css">`
+`<link rel="stylesheet" type="text/css" href="style.css">`,
-That line of code connects our newly created style.css file to our html file (MyFirstHelloWorld.html).
+this line of code connects our newly created style.css file to our html file (MyFirstHelloWorld.html).

 Check this photo below: